Alcoholic family members support and enable problem drinkers.

 There’s also a high chance that one or more offspring in any family unit where the grandparents (especially grandfather’s) imbibed routinely that the alcohol gene was passed biologically down.

 If one or more of your grandparents were alcoholics or genetically you come from a group of people who historically have a problem drinking alcohol without becoming addicted that it’s much harder to stop drinking (most likely) that for other people who start.

-Not only will social pressure incline you to think that drinking is normal, your body is likely to trick you into believing that having just one more drink won’t hurt.
+Not only will social pressure incline you to think that drinking is normal, but your body is also likely to trick you into believing that having just one more drink won’t hurt.